BOJ cuts inflation forecast, governor signals no rush to ease

 "If Japan is making steady progress toward achieving 2 percent inflation, there's no need to take additional steps."

-As widely expected, the BOJ maintained its pledge to increase base money at an annual pace of 80 trillion yen (449 billion pounds) by buying government bonds and other securities.
+As widely expected, the BOJ maintained its pledge to increase base money at an annual pace of 80 trillion yen ($678 billion) by buying government bonds and other securities.

 The central bank instead extended by a year the deadline of several loan schemes aimed at encouraging banks to boost lending, and expanded the size of one of them.